 After the relocation, the whole family had to adjust to a new culture.
 To get a grasp of the English language, Stevenson got creative and used social media and music.
 "There was a song that artists recorded to support Haiti, called "We are the world 25 for Haiti".
 I listened to it every day, singing it out loud, trying to understand the words."

 However, leaving everyone behind was difficult.
-"I'm connected with my family in Haiti through Whatsapp, but it's not as natural," he reveals.
+"I'm connected with my family in Haiti through WhatsApp, but it's not as natural," he reveals.
 "We had to wait for our green cards to come so that we could visit Haiti.
 And when it finally happened, it was amazing.
 My mum was the last one to get hers, she received it at the start of 2020.
 We threw a big celebration.
 She can go back home and see all of her loved ones again."

 Diving into the creative field

-At high school, Stevenson's friend conviaintnced him to sign up for an acting class.
+At high school, Stevenson's friend convinced him to sign up for an acting class.
 He didn't expect much from it, but it became so much more that he thought.
 "I've had a couple of dates with acting, and look at us now, we ended up married.
 We've had some ups and downs, but we're standing strong," he laughs.

 Nowadays, Stevenson's acting career is on the rise, as he's currently playing the lead character on the TV drama series, Loyal-T. Produced by Amazon, the show tells a story about Travis, an aspiring artist who's trying to overcome his life circumstances.